Previous Soldier's Profile Soldier's Profile Home Page 16th OVI Home Page Next Soldier's Profile

 25 page journal of Pvt.
 Peter Shelly

-Parole Document issued to Peter Shelly shortly after capture at Battle of Chickasaw Bayou.
+Parole Document issued by the Confederate Army to Peter Shelly shortly after his capture at the Battle of Chickasaw Bayou.

-Although date of parole as shown on the document is December 31, 1862, Peter Shelly was not actually released until March 13, 1863 or later.
-Typically, paroled soldiers were transported to Camp Parole, Maryland, and then transported home before rejoining their units.
-It is not known if Peter Shelly followed this same course.
+Although the date of parole as shown on the document is December 31, 1862, Peter Shelly was not actually released until March 13, 1863 or later.
+Frequently, captured soldiers were paroled soon after capture.
+Eventually they were returned to the opposing force.
+The opposing force, in this case the United States, typically transported the paroled soldiers to Camp Parole, Maryland, and then transported them home before rejoining their units.
+By agreement between the North and South, paroled soldiers were not allowed to participate in any military activities until the were officially exchanged, that is, traded for a soldier from other side.
+Peter Shelly followed this same path.

 Newspaper obituary for Peter Shelly from Ashland Times-Gazette published in the The Mansfield News, November 16, 1907.